It has taken a long time, but I have finally found a way to explain one of the most influential forces in my life.

 But you’re never content because that isn’t who you are.
 You’re a Creative and there’s nothing you can do about it.
 Deep down, you know that if you pursue those dreams, you’re chasing after the "impossible", but you’ll never know contentment if you don’t pursue them either.

-And if you're like me, you end up spending several years of your life trying to be someone you aren’t only to end up realizing you made a mistake and wasted a lot of time.
-The irony of it all is that you'll most likely end up pursuing those creative feelings anyway, with no idea where they will take you.
+Don't end up like me, spending several years of your life trying to be someone you aren’t only to end up realizing you made a mistake and wasted a lot of time.
+The irony of it all is that you'll most likely end up pursuing those creative feelings anyway.